avaneev/biteopt/README.md

 iterations (harder functions may require more iterations to converge).
 Most classic 2-dimensional problems converge in 300 iterations or less, at 1e-6 precision.
-Generally speaking, with every tripling of the number of dimensions, the required number of iterations increases 9 times.
+Generally speaking, with every tripling of the number of dimensions, the required number of iterations increases 9 times, O(N^2).

+This strategy cannot reach 1e-6 optimum in any number of attempts when optimizing these functions: Chen's Bird, Bukin N.6, Cross-Leg-Table.
+These functions are solved in more than 30 attempts (equivalent to random search):
+Damavandi, Crowned-Cross, Dixon-Price (over 10 dimensions).

 The required number of optimization attempts is usually proportional to the number of strongly competing minima in a function.
 Rogue optimums may not be